Skip to main content

 ASU Policies

-ASU addresses the issue of what academic integrity is and how violations are address in the Student Code of Conduct.
-ASU Graduate Education policies and procedures on academic integrity and plagiarism are discussed in detail on their webpage ASU Graduate Policies and Procedures.
+ASU discusses the issue of what academic integrity is and how violations are addressed in the Student Code of Conduct.
+ASU Graduate Education policies and procedures on academic integrity and plagiarism are discussed in detail on their webpage: ASU Graduate Policies and Procedures.

 Academic Integrity: Avoiding Plagiarism